 Again, this may or may not have changed since I took the course, but here’s how I made it work with my job:

 The modules came out on Friday mornings, and I would spend Friday night/Saturday morning watching the videos and taking notes.
 Then on Sunday, I worked on the recipe assignment that was due Tuesday (which doubled as some of my meal prep), and Monday got started on my written assignment due Wednesday.
 Some written assignments may require more time than that, so make sure you check to see how involved it is!

 We received physical copies of both of Meghan’s books (UnDiet and The UnDiet Cookbook), as well as fully referenced course notes and a course recipe book (both PDFs).
 I ended up printing the recipe book and had it bound to keep in my kitchen for reference, because the recipes are so good!

 There are also TONS of resources available.
 They are listed under each video so you can see what was referenced in each of the videos, and then there’s also an Expert Interview Library with lots of enriching material.

 You also maintain access to the materials after the program in an alumni portal, which has been so useful as I continue in my business.

 There are two live Q&A sessions per week, one with the head program coach and the other with Meghan (some weeks Josh makes an appearance, too).
 You also get your own program coach who is located in your time zone for even more support via email.

 I appreciated this because with online programs you don’t usually get that kind of close support.
-They are really there for you and cheering you on, while answering your questions if you need clarification, or in a way that gently encourages you to be proactive in seeking out that information.
+They are really there for you cheering you on, while answering your questions if you need clarification, or in a way that gently encourages you to be proactive in seeking out that information.